SWE266-OnlineBankingApp/bankofirvine/README.md

 https://sites.google.com/a/chromium.org/chromedriver/downloads
 ```

-Put the driver in the following path: (under Mac)
+For mac user, put the driver in the following path:
 ```
 /usr/local/bin
 ```